 Sometimes it helps just to tally up the complaints and see where the biggest stacks are.
 Use this information to learn about troublespots or to run for the hills.

-- 9-speed automatic transmission problem in the 2015 Renegade
+- transmission failure, check engine light on in the 2015 Cherokee

 What Breaks the Most

 A Chrysler oil consumption lawsuit alleges these Chrysler, Dodge, Fiat and Jeep vehicles stall while driving because the 2.4L Tigershark engines have piston rings that don't work properly with the cylinders.